+Home | Museum | Wanted | Specs | Previous | Next |

 are made by Rockwell, and are all socketed "ZIP" style packages.

-Three AMI-made RAM (Random Access Memory) chips provide USER RAM storage,
+Three AMI(American Micro-Systems, Inc.)-made RAM (Random Access Memory) chips provide what is

 register storage, etc. A number of Texas Instruments 74LS-series and Motorola